atharvagadade22/todo_application/README.md

-Here is a README file for your repository:

----

 # Todo Application

 This is a simple Todo application built using Python (Django) for the backend and JavaScript (React) for the frontend.